 Iceland's remote location and harsh climate aren't exactly welcoming.
 But its striking scenery, draped with glaciers and punctuated by craggy peaks and steamy geysers — coupled with Icelandair's fare incentives — make this destination increasingly attractive to adventurous travelers.

-Icelandair tempts visitors with good fares to Europe and free stopovers, which I took advantage of on my way from Europe back to the US recently.
-Besides touring the capital city, Reykjavik — where 60 percent of Iceland’s 317,000 citizens live — I took time to explore the more isolated areas.
-The country’s interior is basically uninhabited, but its perimeter is encircled by an 850-mile-long Ring Road, also known as Route 1.
-This road — not completed until 1974 — makes it possible to visit the country’s more remote geological oddities.
+Icelandair tempts visitors with good fares to Europe and free stopovers, which I took advantage of on my way from Europe back to the US.
+Besides touring the capital city, Reykjavík — where 60 percent of Iceland's 340,000 citizens live — I took time to explore the more isolated areas.
+The country's interior is basically uninhabited, but its perimeter is encircled by an 800-mile-long Ring Road, also known as highway 1.
+This road — not completed until 1974 — makes it possible to visit the country's more remote geological oddities.

 These eruptions are a by-product of location.
-This island — a little smaller than the state of Kentucky — is where the North American and Eurasian tectonic plates do the bump.
-The western half of the island with the capital Reykjavik is on the North American side, the eastern half of the island is on the Eurasian plate, and the Mid-Atlantic ridge down the middle is a fault with plenty of geological indigestion.
+This island — roughly the size of Maine — is where the North American and Eurasian tectonic plates do the bump.
+The western half of the island, with the capital Reykjavík, is on the North American side, the eastern half of the island is on the Eurasian plate, and the Mid-Atlantic ridge down the middle is a fault with plenty of geological indigestion.

-All the geological activity does have its benefits though.
+All the geological activity does have its benefits.
 Geothermal power plants tap into the heat spilling out from deep in the earth.
-Across Iceland, you’ll see an infrastructure of pipes and power plants tapping into that natural source of energy.
+Across Iceland, you may notice an infrastructure of pipes and power plants tapping into that natural source of energy.
 And ever since the advent of thermal-powered greenhouses — which you see glowing in the mist around Iceland — local boys no longer have an excuse not to buy their girlfriends fresh flowers.

 Whether or not you can speak the language, a visit to Iceland is fun — and English is widely spoken.
 With steamy pools amid a bracing North Atlantic wind, grand views, and fascinating history, there's plenty to make it worth a stop.